 Legal Notices now available online each week

-To see all the news about our community, you can subscribe and have the Times Journal delivered to your home each week and also see the entire newspaper online wherever you may be.
-Go through the "Register Option" on this homepage for subscription details or call the office at 828-682-2120.
-If you are on Facebook, like “Yancey Times Journal” to receive breaking news and see posts that don’t appear in the printed version.
+To see all the news about our community, you can subscribe and have the Times Journal delivered to your home each week, and with a subscription you can also read the entire newspaper online wherever you may be.
+Go to yanceytimesjournal.com for subscription details or call the office at 828-682-2120.

 THINGS TO DO and ENTERTAINMENT

-*Kirkwood’s Café presents David Wiseman performing blues, folk and ballads on Saturday, Aug.
-30, from 7-9 with $5 cover.
-Thursday Songwriter’s Gathering 6-9 p.m.
-Open mic Fridays 7-9, Friday noon-2 live bluegrass/traditional music.
+*Kirkwood’s Café presents Sarah Louise Henson, performing hauntingly beautiful Appalachian-style folk tunes on Saturday, Nov.
+1, beginning at 7 p.m. with $5 cover.
+Check her out at: sarahlouise.bandcamp.com/ Call 678-9362 for reservations.
+On Thursday come and play Scrabble and enjoy songwriter’s gathering 6-9 p.m.
+Open Mic Fridays 7-9, Friday noon-2 live bluegrass/traditional music.
 Breakfast, lunch, dinner and Sunday brunch buffet 10:30-2.
 114 E. Main in Burnsville.
-Call 678-9362 for reservations.

 *Antique Quilt Show at Rush Ray Museum of Yancey History dating from 1700s to the 1950s.
 Visit YHA office at 3 Academy Street in Burnsville from 10-4 p.m.
 Mon-Sat.
 Museum admission: adults $3, members and children under 12 - free.
 For more info or to book a group tour call 678-9587.

-*Yancey Farmers Market's every Saturday, 8:30–12:30 behind Burnsville Town Center, huge variety of local produce, chicken, pork and beef, eggs, goat cheese, baked goods, plants, crafts and much more.
+*Yancey Farmers Market's every Saturday, 8:30–12:30, moves to Town Square indoors at the former Touch of Cass building next to Garden Deli for two months featuring a variety of fall produce, chicken, pork and beef, eggs, goat cheese, baked goods, plants, crafts and much more.

 *Free ukulele jam every Monday at The Music Box on West Main from 12:30 – 1:30.
 Bring your ukulele and a chair and join the fun.
 Call 678-9596 for more information.

-*Off the Beaten Path bookstore and antique shop located downstairs at 19 W. Main in Burnsville.
+*Off the Beaten Path a cozy, inviting bookstore and antique shop located downstairs at 19 W. Main in Burnsville.

 *The Penland Gallery and Visitors Center on Penland School campus.
 Call 828-765-6211 or penland.org/gallery.